getkyo/kyo/README.md

 // The 'runAndBlock' method accepts
 // arbitrary pending effects but relies
-// on thread blocking.
-val c: Int < IOs =
+// on thread blocking and requires a timeout val c: Int < IOs =
-  Fibers.runAndBlock(a)
+  Fibers.runAndBlock(5.seconds)(a)
 ```

 > Note: Handling the `Fibers` effect doesn't break referential transparency as with `IOs` but its usage is not trivial due to the limitations of the pending effects, especially `IOs`.
 Prefer `KyoApp` instead.